 - When you start the tour, does it flow intuitively?

 - Is the space inviting and welcoming?

 The entire team of volunteers and staff members need to be well-versed in your school’s mission and passionate about being a part of the school’s family.
-If you are having multiple families on-site at once, have each volunteer stand out with lanyards and name tags, or matching T-shirts that say “We LOVE our Head of School” [including a funny picture of him/her].
-You can make any campus visit super fun for volunteers and prospective families.
+If you're having multiple families on-site at once, have each volunteer stand out with lanyards and name tags, or matching T-shirts.

 Customize Your Tours

-This is your chance to capture each prospective family’s focus and be the number one school in their mind.
-You have your goals, the segmented invitee lists, you promoted wonderfully and now you have families registering and attending your campus visit.
+You have your goals, the segmented invitee lists, and your promotions, and now you have families registering and attending your campus visit.
 Now, you must customize all of your tours!

 Follow Up with Your Families

 Follow up with every single family and encourage them to move forward to complete the application or enrollment process.

 Give families an additional reason to act.
 You don’t want them to have to sit and think for the next few months about whether they should apply or enroll.
 When there's an incentive in place, it gives you another reason to reach out to families who have a deadline approaching and haven't yet completed your school's enrollment.

 With an automated Workflow or drip email campaign, your marketing and admissions office can save time and send check-ins, answer any lingering questions, or remind them of important admission or enrollment deadlines.